 The most important benefit of zakat is that it helps to build society.
-If everyone keeps on saving the money and spend on themselves, then the less privileged will always remain poor.
-Therefore, with the help of zakat, people learn to support others in need.
-Zakat gives all the Muslims an opportunity to create a huge impact in the lives of deserving people.
+If everyone keeps on saving money and spending on themselves, then the less privileged will always remain poor.
+Therefore, with the help of Zakat, people learn to support others in need.
+Zakat gives all Muslims an opportunity to create a huge impact in the lives of deserving people.

 Act of Sacrificing